Dovafighter/My-project/README.md

 Basic_info.py - gathers basic info about each game in PS Extra, if possible (not every game has a score for example), from OpenCritic (https://opencritic.com/) and generates a csv file.
 It also gets a game's publisher and its release date.

+For practice, I added two files: basic_info_functions.py - does the same thing as the aformentioned file but is written using functions.
+Wanted to improve readability at least a bit. basic_info_api.py - this one uses OpenCritic's API for accessing a game's ID used by Opencritic.
+It works, however, a user needs to register on RapidAPI and can only make 25 searches.

 ## The result

 As a final step, after checking the file manually for potential issues, I decided to generate a Google Looker report with the gathered information.